How a volcano saved Iceland's travel industry | DW | 09.07.2021

 Iceland is bracing itself for a longer volcanic eruption — and for tourists: Geologists have evidence from elsewhere in Iceland that effusive eruptions of shield volcanoes can last for decades.

-With an eye to the future, a good €900,000 have been earmarked for infrastructure such as paths, parking areas, toilets and mobile phone masts around the new volcano.
+With an eye to the future, €900,000 has been earmarked for infrastructure such as paths, parking areas, toilets and cellphone towers around the new volcano.
 In Valsson's view, there is no alternative — he says that without marked paths, people could get lost or meet with an accident and injure themselves.

 In late June a major search operation had to be conducted for an American tourist who had lost his way.
 The terrain is changing constantly, and with it the access routes.